Chopsticks (hand game): Optimal strategy

 Using the rules above, two perfect players will play indefinitely; the game will continue in a loop.
 In fact, even very inexperienced players can avoid losing by simply looking one move ahead.

 In the cutoff variation, the first player can force a win.
-One winning strategy is to always reach one of the following configurations after each move, preferentially choosing the first one in the list if there is more than one choice.
+One winning strategy is to always reach one of the following configurations after each move (preferentially choosing the first one):